-This question is always a light-hearted one and allows the interviewer to get some insight into the interviewees personality, level of self-awareness and general perception of themselves.
-It can provide information on how they work in a team and is a good question when considering best cultural fit for a team or organisation.
+This question is always a light-hearted one and allows the interviewer to get some insight into the interviewee’s personality, level of self-awareness and general perception of themselves.
+It can provide information on how they work in a team and is a good question when considering the best cultural fit for a team or organisation.

 Why Did You Leave Your Last Job/Why are You Looking to Move On?

 This is commonly asked so candidates must have this question covered.
-Honesty is the best policy here as reference checks will cross check the information you have shared at interview.
+Honesty is the best policy here as reference checks will cross-check the information you have shared at the interview.
 Conflict at work or bad experiences with employers sometimes can’t be avoided however please be professional and mature in the way you approach this at interview.
 Speaking disrespectfully or negatively about your former or current employer or colleagues will go against you.
 Similarly, if you have significant gaps between jobs on your resume this can be a “red flag” for hirers so that said, it is worth being honest and ready to answer questions around this too.